wfurphy/bynder-content-blocks/README.md

 ### Master Template

-Create a master Template in your Content Workflow project.
-Create a **guidelines** field for each piece of content you wish to use as a **Content Block** and label them with a unique name.
-You can create multiple **Groups** (tabs) if you want to create variations of the content.
-Name them with unique, clear names.
+1. Create a master Template in your Content Workflow project.
+2. Create a **guidelines** field for each piece of content you wish to use as a **Content Block** and label them with a unique name.
+3. (Optional) You can create multiple **Groups** (tabs) if you want to create variations of the content, for example product categories.
 The field labels only need to be unique within their Group.

 _In this example I created a template with a Group (tab) for each product category and then **guidelines** fields for each field I wanted to pre-populate in those Groups.
 Two of the fields are populated with raw HTML code to give strict control over what HTML is used but the third is using the standard WYSIWYG content which will output as HTML but gives a better experience for the user._